Data-Driven Attribution: The Comprehensive Guide to Digital Marketing

 6. Save your changes.

-You can access Google Ads attribution reports by clicking on the tools icon, navigating to Measurement, and selecting Attribution.
+To find Google Ads attribution reports, click the tools icon, go to Measurement, and select Attribution.

 Maximising the Benefits